henrwang/henrwang.github.io/docsrc/examples/examples.rst

 Using EFEI
 -----------

 Stretching bonds using a predefined force is possible with the EFEI method.
-The following example shows an ethane molecule of which the C-C bond is stretched with a force of 4 nN
+The following example shows an ethane molecule of which the C-C bond is stretched with a force of 4 nN.

 .. code-block:: python